-The internet is a great source for information on how to save money.
-Whether you’re looking to get a discount on online purchases, car rentals or even groceries, these tips should provide you with some great ways to get the best price.
+The internet is a great source of information on how to save money.
+Whether you’re looking to get a discount on online purchases, car rentals, or even groceries, these tips should provide you with some great ways to get the best price.

-- Look for deals at sites like Red Flag Deals, Smart Canucks and Bargain Moose.
+2. Look for deals at sites like Red Flag Deals, Smart Canucks, and Bargain Moose.
 They all offer a great source for finding the best deals either online or in stores.
 I saved over $1,000 on a TV from a price matching strategy I found in the Red Flag Deals forum.

-- If you’re shopping online, look to save on shipping.
+3. If you’re shopping online, look to save on shipping.
 Even better, get free shipping.
-Many sites will offer shipping after your total order is past a certain dollar amount, others may offer a “free shipping” promotion.
+Many sites will offer shipping after your total order is passed a certain dollar amount, others may offer a “free shipping” promotion.

 Do you have any other ways that you use the internet to save money?